~FIRST THINGS FIRST!~

 Hello there,

-I'm Delaney, a young adult from Oregon focusing my efforts on building up a sizeable mustang herd for the coats and high skill/genetic potential stallions and mares for the Lead Stallions/Mares stable.
+I'm Delaney, a young lady from Oregon focusing my efforts on building up a sizeable mustang herd for the coats and high skill/genetic potential stallions and mares for the Lead Stallions/Mares stable.

 I try to train my adults to full skills and 100 BLUP before I sell them.
 You might find what you're looking for here if you need fully-trained horses, either for coats or breeding stock.
 I deal exclusively in mustangs, but I'm starting to get some other purebreds in the mix, too.